Carl's Date: Release

 On January 17, 2023, it was announced that Carl's Date was scheduled to debut on Disney+ on February 10, 2023, before it was delayed.
 It ultimately debuted in theaters in front of Pixar's Elemental on June 16, 2023.

 With the exception of Toy Story (1995) and Coco (2017) which were only preceded by a short film in a limited capacity in theaters or home video, each of Pixar's first 20 feature films from A Bug's Life (1998) to Cars 3 (2017) as well as Incredibles 2 (2018) were preceded by a new in-house Pixar short film for their entire initial worldwide theatrical runs and on their initial home video releases.
 Starting with their 21st film, Toy Story 4 (2019), Pixar broke their tradition of releasing a short before every new Pixar feature film.
 Following Toy Story 4, Luca (2021), Turning Red (2022), and Lightyear (2022) also released without an attached short film at any point in theaters or home video.
 In 2020, a Simpsons short film titled Playdate with Destiny (which is not a Pixar short film) played before Pixar's Onward in theaters, and later that year, Pixar released a short film (under their SparkShorts label) titled Burrow in front of their next film, Soul, theatrically in countries where Disney+ was not available.
 With the release of Carl's Date before Elemental in 2023, it marked the first and only pairing of a new Pixar short with a new Pixar feature film in a worldwide theatrical release since Bao, which was theatrically released before Incredibles 2 in 2018.

-It was released on Disney+ on September 13, 2023.
-The short was also released on September 26, 2023, as a bonus feature included on the Ultra HD Blu-ray and Blu-ray releases of Elemental.
+Carl's Date was released on August 15, 2023, as a bonus feature included on the digital release of Elemental, ahead of the Ultra HD Blu-ray and Blu-ray releases on September 26.
+It was also released on Disney+ on September 13.